smolting/m5-bitclock/README.md

+# M5-bitclock

+A teensy tiny **wireless bitcoin metrics ticker** that will lasts for days on battery

 ![m5-bitclock](docs/pictures/m5-bitclock.png)

-*Tiny bitcoin metrics ticker that will lasts for days on battery*

-m5-bitclock is a

 ## Feature Overview